 - Aloof Big Brother: And how.
 Supplemental material states that Bartrand grew up treating Varric like a coworker rather than a little brother.

 - Ambition Is Evil: Compare his behavior to that of his brother, who is content to hang out in the Hanged Man all day with a drink, some cards, and a few friends.

-- Ax-Crazy: In Act II, as a result of the Lyrium Idol.
+- Ax-Crazy: In Act 2, as a result of the Lyrium Idol.

 - Bad Boss: He punches a henchman who gives him bad news.

-- Foreshadowing: He's essentially a look at things to come with Meredith.
+- He's essentially a look at things to come with Meredith.

-- Jerkass: His introduction ends with him insulting Hawke, insults Leandra before the Deep Roads Expedition sets off and his reaction to being told that a cave-in has blocked their path, is to punch the Scout in the face.
+- Jerkass: His introduction ends with him insulting Hawke, he insults Leandra before the Deep Roads Expedition sets off, and his reaction to being told that a cave-in has blocked their path is to punch the scout in the face.

 - Kick the Dog: If he was bad before, he only gets worse after he takes the Idol, where his first act is to lock his own brother and business partner in the Thaig.
 He also murders half of his henchmen in insane experiments, by force feeding them lyrium.Varric: I always thought he was more prone to puppy-kicking than... mutilation and torture.